Salesforce VS Zoho CRM

 I’ve already alluded to the fact that Salesforce is largely designed for big teams, and it shows in the pricing structure.
 You can get a free 30-day trial without a credit card, but the smallest plan starts at $25 per user per month, and you’re capped at five users.
 At $65 per user per month, you can have unlimited members and you’ll get more features with each higher tier you choose.
 The highest service tier maxes out at $300 per user per month.

 Zoho, on the other hand, has a free plan for up to three users.
 After that, plans start at $12 per user per month and go up to $50 per user per month.
-Obviously your access to features increases at higher plan tiers, but with the basic plan you get access to mass emailing and campaigns, neither of which is available until you opt for the $65/user/month plan with Salesforce.
+Your access to features increases at higher plan tiers, but with the basic plan, you get access to mass emailing and campaigns, neither of which is available until you opt for the $65/user/month plan with Salesforce.

 Winner: Zoho CRM